December arrives with the commencement of the dry, cooler spell in

 UV index

-November and December, with an average maximum UV index of 9.
-A UV Index estimate of 8 to 10 represents a very high health vulnerability from unsafe exposure to UV radiation for the ordinary person.
+November and December, with an average maximum UV index of 9, are months with the lowest UV index.
+A UV Index reading of 8 to 10 represents a very high health vulnerability from unsafe exposure to UV radiation for the average person.